Guide to Structuring Your Business

 Many home-based businesses use a mailbox service or other mailing address in order to not have to disclose where the business owner lives.
 A business generally may use a physical mailbox service (e.g. UPS Store) or virtual mailbox service for many business purposes, including the public address it shares with clients and customers.
 However, banks and some government agencies require a physical address where the business actually operates or where the business owner(s) live.

 Banks will not disclose this information to the public, but some governments do make this information publicly available.
 Be sure to check with each institution on what their rules are.

 Do I have to disclose who are the owners of my business?

 In most states, you are not required to disclose to the public who are the owners of an entity, including corporation or LLC.
-However, under a new federal law, the Corporate Transparency Act, most new companies will be required to disclose this information to the federal government, particularly the Financial Crime Enforcement Network (FinCEN).
+However, this information is generally disclosed to the IRS and state tax agencies; and under a new federal law, the Corporate Transparency Act, most businesses must disclose this information to the federal government, particularly the Financial Crime Enforcement Network (FinCEN).
 This information would not be available to the general public.

 What is a shell corporation?